Content code

 Corps

-Fireflies produce yellow or green light thanks to an enzyme called luciferase.
+Fireflies produce yellow or green light using an enzyme called luciferase.

 Corps